wshare26/cse15l-lab-reports/Lab-Report-1.md

 When using `ls` with a file such as the `en-us.txt` flie, it returns the `en-us.txt` file because it cannot show the files and directories of a directory as the `en-us.txt` file is not a directory.

-This output is not an error because the `ls` command lists all of the files and directories within a specified directory.
+This output is not really an error because the `ls` command lists all of the files and directories within a specified directory.
 However, when the argument is a file, it will just display the file name because it cannot list the files and directories within a file.

 ***cat***